varnish/Varnish-Book/varnish_book.rst

    .. logs everything

    Varnish logs all its information to a shared memory log which is overwritten repeatedly every time it's filled up.
-   The downside is that you don't have historic data unless you set it up yourself, which is not covered in this chapter.
+   The downside is that you do not have historic data unless you set it up yourself, which is not covered in this chapter.
    The upside is that you get an abundance of information when you need it.

    ..
 Utilities to inspect the log